Lisiyamigus/e621-auto-downloader/README.md

 4. Configuration (API Key)

-Open downloader.py in any text editor (Notepad, VS Code) and enter your credentials at the top:
+Open downloader.py in any text editor (Notepad, VS Code) and enter your credentials at the top
-Python

 USERNAME = "Your_e621_Username"
 API_KEY = "Your_e621_API_Key"

-    Note: You can find your API key on your e621 account page under Account -> Setting -> API Key.
+    Note: You can find your API key on your e621 account page under Account -> Settings -> API Key.

 🚀 How to Use